 Introduction

 The trip validity shall be verified in accordance with point 9.2. of this GTR.
 Contracting parties may decide that attenuation of the RDE results is required in order to account for extreme RDE trips.

+India shall follow RDE Package 3 post-processing method for final emissions calculation.

 For the valid trips, the final RDE results are calculated as follows for vehicles with ICE, NOVC-HEV and OVC-HEV.